Rosa von Praunheim: Early life

-Von Praunheim was born as Holger Radtke in Riga Central Prison in the German-occupied Latvia during World War II.
+Von Praunheim was born as Holger Radtke in Riga Central Prison in German-occupied Latvia during World War II.
 His biological mother died in 1946 in the Wittenauer Heilstätten (a psychiatric hospital in Berlin).
 After his birth, he was given up for adoption.
 He only found out these facts when his adoptive mother, Gertrud Mischwitzky, told him in 2000.
 He discovered the fate of his biological mother in 2006 after a lengthy investigation.
 He documented his quest in his film Two Mothers (2007), which was shown at Tribeca Film Festival.

 He received the name Holger Mischwitzky and spent his early years in East Berlin.
-In 1953, he escaped from East Germany with his family to West Germany, first to the Rhineland, moving later to Frankfurt am Main.
+In 1953, he left East Germany with his family to West Germany, first to the Rhineland, moving later to Frankfurt am Main.
 After Mischwitzky left secondary school (a Gymnasium in Frankfurt), he studied at Werkkunstschule in Offenbach.
-Later he transferred to the Berlin University of the Arts where he studied fine arts but did not graduate.
+Later, he transferred to the Berlin University of the Arts, where he studied fine arts but did not graduate.